tarantool/doc/doc/1.7/book/admin/server_introspection.rst

 Executing code on an instance
 --------------------------------------------------------------------------------

-You can attach to an instance's admin console and execute some Lua code using ``tarantoolctl``:
+You can attach to an instance's :ref:`admin console <admin-security>` and execute some Lua code using ``tarantoolctl``:

 .. code-block:: bash